johanneshagspiel/unix-assignment/README.md

 # Unix Scripts

-This repository contains a number of bash scripts used to get familiar with the basics of a unix based system as well as shell scripting.
+This repository contains a collection of bash scripts used to get familiar with the basics of a unix based system as well as shell scripting.

 ## Features